Discuss Whether You And Your Family Should File A Claim.

 Patients who are already struggling with cholesterol issues are a particularly vulnerable group.
 The fact that Pfizer Corporation, the manufacturer of Lipitor, failed to protect patients from this dangerous drug is unacceptable.

-Currently, Goldberg Weisman Cairo dangerous drug lawyers are working to determine whether patients injured by Lipitor may be entitled to financial compensation.
+Currently, GWC Injury Lawyers’ dangerous drug lawyers are working to determine whether patients injured by Lipitor may be entitled to financial compensation.

 To discuss whether you and your family should file a claim, contact our law firm today.

-In practice for more than 40 years, Goldberg Weisman Cairo is Illinois’ largest personal injury law firm.
+In practice for more than 40 years, GWC Injury Lawyers is one of Illinois’ leading personal injury law firms.
 Some of the states most vulnerable citizens have turned to the firm in their time of need for excellent legal assistance.

 - Medical expenses